This is an archived blog post from Green Alder Coaching

 Well, it’s been a few weeks since my last blog, so it is time to add a few words to update:) I have spent many weeks moodling – thinking with emotion:)- over a business idea that could make a difference.
 It has been an interesting journey.
 An idea to utilise my knowledge as a physiotherapist and experience of social anxiety; a business that people may want.

-BTW, my LinkedIn profile has changed many times – to reflect different advice given (apologies if any of my connections get daily updates).
+By the way, my LinkedIn profile has changed many times – to reflect different advice given (apologies if any of my connections get daily updates).

-Basically, my idea was to coach people who are recovering from social anxiety disorder or struggling with aspects of social anxiety.
-This was after many weeks reading about the subject, checking out social anxiety forums, speaking to different people, an excellent training day with a cognitive behavioural therapist, a Skype session with a counselling psychologist undertaking a Doctorate about social anxiety disorder, and a discussion with a clinical psychologist who is a university lecturer at UEL…Phew!
+Basically, my idea was to coach people who are recovering from a social anxiety disorder or struggling with aspects of social anxiety.
+This was after many weeks of reading about the subject, checking out social anxiety forums, speaking to different people, an excellent training day with a cognitive behavioural therapist, a Skype session with a counseling psychologist undertaking a Doctorate about social anxiety disorder, and a discussion with a clinical psychologist who is a university lecturer at UEL…Phew!

-Social anxiety is complex and difficult – not only from the social anxiety perspective, but also the setting up of a business specialising in it.
-For example, after posting many times on the social anxiety UK forum, I received little feedback for my idea despite my sustained efforts – no connection with them it seemed.
+Social anxiety is complex and difficult – not only from the social anxiety perspective but also the setting up of a business specialising in it.
+For example, after posting many times on the social Anxiety UK forum, I received little feedback for my idea despite my sustained efforts – no connection with them it seemed.

-Mental health problems are complex, and, in order to have the right client, it would be safer to screen and refer by a therapist initially.
+Mental health problems are complex, and, in order to have the right client, it would be safer to screen and refer to a therapist initially.
 I now had to win the approval of therapists for my coaching idea…Based on my NHS experience, it would be a tough nut to crack.
 There is a fine line between therapy and coaching and definite boundaries that the coach should not cross … There is room and a place for us all though, I feel!
 The business idea was always about bridging the gap between therapy and normal comfortable everyday functioning – not in competition with it.

 Generally, people with social anxiety lack opportunities to practice graded activity exposure and social/assertive skills within a structured and supportive environment.
-I could provide a safe environment in a multitude of ways : from workshops, meet-up groups, project work for charities to name but a few.
+I could provide a safe environment in a multitude of ways: from workshops, meet-up groups, and project work for charities to name but a few.
 I was advised to establish if the service was wanted or needed and if people would pay for it – becoming increasingly uncomfortable with the idea of looking for clients and areas in the UK that would pay the most 🙁 Coaching in the community (my interest) would always rely on grants and funding to sustain it…Stuck between a rock and a hard place it seems.

-My reason for a career change was to: feel free to express myself the way I want to, develop creative ideas without restrictions, reach many people and not have to charge a whole bunch of money for it…But, I also need to have an income to live.
+My reason for a career change was to: feel free to express myself the way I want to, develop creative ideas without restrictions, reach many people, and not have to charge a whole bunch of money for it…But, I also need to have an income to live.

-The book is so powerful that a ‘Eureka’ idea for my new career came to me whilst jogging; encompassing all – my abilities, values and passions.
+The book is so powerful that a ‘Eureka’ idea for my new career came to me whilst jogging; encompassing all – my abilities, values, and passions.
 I am ‘buzzed up’ and excited again.